Sakura Nagashi: Background

 Utada wrote "Sakura Nagashi" at the express interest of the staff for the Evangelion movie series.
 Although on hiatus at the time, Utada wrote and composed the song due to their appreciation of the movie series; they had also composed the themes for the previous two Evangelion films.
-Utada had not watched any of the first three Rebuild films or read their script prior to writing any of their theme songs, and wrote the song based on vague descriptions.
-Because director Hideaki Anno told her to simply write how she felt and Utada felt she could still not understand anything that happened in the film, Utada drew instead on her feelings on the recent death of her mother, and the 2011 Tōhoku earthquake and tsunami, which had happened days before she was requested to write the song.
+Utada had not watched any of the first three Rebuild films or read their scripts prior to writing any of the theme songs, and wrote the song based on vague descriptions.
+Because director Hideaki Anno told them to simply write how they felt and Utada felt they could still not understand anything that happened in the film, Utada drew instead on their feelings on the 2011 Tōhoku earthquake and tsunami, which had happened days before they were requested to write the song.

-A website was set up for the song, which also includes the music video, which was uploaded to Utada's YouTube channel on November 16, 2012.
-The video remained on the channel for 3 days before being deleted.
-It was instead replaced by a shortened version of the video.
+A website was created for the song, which also includes the music video, which was uploaded to Utada's YouTube channel on November 16, 2012.
+The video remained on the channel for three days before being deleted.
+It was replaced by a shortened version of the video.
 The website states that using the Hashtag "#SakuraNagashi" enters the Twitter user into a prize draw to win one of 1000 CD jacket-sized stickers.

 "Sakura Nagashi" is described as "sentimental and beautiful; it is a requiem for life full of literary elegance".
-The website also has the lyrics to the song, in both Japanese and an English translation by Utada themselves.
+The website also has the lyrics to the song, in both Japanese and an English translation by Utada.

 Composition

 "Sakura Nagashi" is a J-pop/piano rock song, composed of piano and strings, and in the latter part of the song drums, guitar and synths.
-It was written by Utada, and British songwriter Paul Carter.
+It was written by Utada and British songwriter Paul Carter.

 The song does not follow standard song structure, instead opting for a build-up of intensity throughout, before drums and guitars end the piece, somewhat similar to other works by Utada (such as "Kremlin Dusk" from Exodus).

 The latter part of song repeats the opening line (開いたばかりの花が散るのを見ていた ("Watching flowers just bloomed fall").
 There are two instances of English lyrics used, "Everybody finds love in the end".